-Loans receivable:
+Loans receivable, including Convertible Instruments:

 The company recognises a loss allowance for expected credit losses on all loans receivable measured at amortised cost.
 The amount of expected credit losses is updated at each reporting date to reflect changes in credit risk since initial recognition of the respective loans.